 EARLY CAREER

-Before moving to the private sector, he held positions at the International Monetary Fund (1983-1990) and the Kiel Institute for the World Economy (1978-1982).
+Before entering the private sector, Mayer spent nearly a decade at the International Monetary Fund (IMF) and began his professional journey at the Kiel Institute for the World Economy.

 MEDIA & PUBLICATIONS